nuls-io/devsite/docs/Docs/s_advance.md

 #### inquiry mode

 The complete transaction serialization data is also included in the contract execution result.
-The `contractTxList` array object in the result will contain the contract NULS asset transfer transaction generated after the execution of this contract.
+The `transfers` array object in the result will contain the contract NULS asset transfer data generated after the execution of the contract.
+In addition, the prefix of `1200` in `contractTxList` is the serialized string of the contract NULS transfer transaction.

 The following is the result of the execution of the contract nuls asset transfer transaction